codac-team/codac/doc/doc/use-cases/lie-symmetries/index.rst

 Note that the unions of sets, as well as other set-theoretical operators such as the projection, can easily be done :ref:`using separator algebra <sec-manual-separators>`.

-More details about this method can be found `in the related paper <https://www.journals.elsevier.com/automatica>`_.
+More details about this method can be found `in the related paper <https://www.journals.elsevier .com/automatica>`_ and in `the following thesis <https://julien-damers.fr/phd/complete.pdf>`_

 Test-case 1